 Image Source

 Imagine sailing on those long gondolas of Venice and watching the sky ablaze with fireworks!
-Yeah, that’s exactly the kind of New Year celebration this city will treat you with!
-The evening is typically accompanied by snacks and wine being served in small alleys, that in itself makes it the best place for New Year in Italy.
-If you receive an invite for a party in one of Venice’s gigantic palaces, or get to have dinner on any of the fabulous cruises in Italy, it’ll definitely turn the excitement up a few notches.
+Yeah, that’s precisely the kind of New Year celebration this city will treat you with!
+The evening is typically accompanied by snacks and wine in small alleys, making it the best place for New Year in Italy.
+If you receive an invite for a party in one of Venice’s gigantic palaces or have dinner on any fabulous cruises in Italy, it’ll turn the excitement up a few notches.

 5. Ferrara – A Fiery Display Over An Ancient Castle